82% Sole Practitioners: The Cybersecurity GTM Opportunity Nobody Sees

 What This Means for Your Positioning

-If you're a cybersecurity SaaS company or managed security provider at $2M–$30M ARR, the positioning implication is clear:
+If you're a cybersecurity SaaS company or managed security provider building your GTM strategy, the positioning implication is clear:

 -

 Don't compete on features.
-The cybersecurity vendor universe has grown from roughly 400 firms two decades ago to more than 4,000 today (Stiennon, 2024), and no single vendor has achieved double-digit share in the broader cybersecurity products market (Statista, 2024).
+The cybersecurity vendor universe has grown from roughly 467 firms in 2003 to more than 4,000 today, per IT-Harvest's vendor census (Stiennon, 2024).
+No single vendor holds double-digit share in the broader cybersecurity products market either — Gartner's Market Share report places worldwide market leaders well under 20% share each (Gartner, 2025).
 When thousands of vendors all claim "AI-powered" and "proactive," feature-based positioning is noise.
-Compliance-aligned positioning cuts through because compliance is a primary buyer trigger — the U.S. Cybersecurity & Infrastructure Security Agency now requires covered entities to report cyber incidents within 72 hours and ransomware payments within 24 hours, and the SEC requires public companies to disclose material incidents within four business days (VerticalIQ, 2026b).
+Compliance-aligned positioning cuts through because compliance is a primary buyer trigger — the Cyber Incident Reporting for Critical Infrastructure Act (CIRCIA) mandates that covered entities report cyber incidents within 72 hours and ransomware payments within 24 hours once its implementing regulations take effect (CISA, 2022), and the SEC already requires public companies to disclose material incidents within four business days under its July 2023 final rule (SEC, 2023; VerticalIQ, 2026b).

 -

 Lead with credentials.
 In a market where the majority of competitors are sole proprietors without enterprise credentials, certifications function as trust signals.
-The global cybersecurity workforce gap reached nearly 4 million workers in 2023, and there are over 570,000 unfilled cybersecurity positions in the U.S. alone (ISC2, 2024; VerticalIQ, 2026b).
-Against that backdrop, CISSP-certified professionals carry a ~37% pay premium over non-certified peers (ISC2, 2024), and U.S. job postings requesting CISSP now number in the tens of thousands (Coursera, 2026).
+The global cybersecurity workforce gap reached 4.8 million professionals in 2024 (ISC2, 2024).
+Against that backdrop, CISSP-certified professionals carry a substantial pay premium over non-certified peers (ISC2, 2024).
 Credential density at the firm level shortens sales cycles because it lets procurement check a box that sole-practitioner competitors cannot.

 -

 Evidence beats opinion.
 When a competitor's security assessment is a PDF with no citations, an evidence-backed analysis with regulatory data and APA 7th references doesn't just look better — it is defensible in board meetings and compliance audits.
-That defensibility matters more after the Nature investigation documenting large-scale AI hallucinated citations entering business and academic literature (Enago Academy, 2025).
+That defensibility matters more in light of Stanford RegLab's controlled study finding that frontier LLMs hallucinate on 58–88% of specific legal queries — from 58% with GPT-4 to 88% with Llama 2 — when asked verifiable questions about random federal court cases (Dahl et al., 2024), and Vectara's open Hallucination Leaderboard tracking roughly 2–24% hallucination rates on document-summarization tasks across commercial and open-source models (Vectara, 2025).

 The Growth Trajectory

-U.S. IT security consulting is forecast to grow from approximately $18.1 billion in 2024 to $22.1 billion by 2032, while worldwide security services revenue reached $77.1 billion in 2024 at 9.9% year-over-year growth (P&S Market Research, 2025; Gartner, 2025).
-Gartner projects global information security spending will reach roughly $287 billion by 2027 (Columbus, 2024).
+U.S. IT security consulting is forecast to grow from $18.1 billion in 2024 to $22.1 billion by 2032 (P&S Market Research, 2025), while worldwide security services revenue reached $77.1 billion in 2024 at 9.9% year-over-year growth (Gartner, 2025).
+Gartner projects global information security spending will reach roughly $287 billion by 2027 (Gartner, 2024).
 AI-driven security tools are creating entirely new premium service categories.
 Firms that build evidence-based GTM strategies now will be positioned to capture disproportionate share as the market expands — a pattern I keep seeing in the compliance-led segment across my cross-engagement dataset Sagentix Phase 01 Market Intelligence, 2026.

 The window for category creation in the middle of the cybersecurity advisory market is open.
 It won't stay open forever.